Skip to content

 How much time will being a Voice Associate take up?

-You can take part in as much or as little as suits you – nothing is compulsory.
+You can take part as much or as little as suits your capacity, nothing is compulsory

 Are there other grants available?